 Motorbikes and extreme cold don’t generally go together, yet The Ice Run is a limb-threateningly lethal combination of the two.
 Take one old Russian Ural motorbike, several idiots, a large dose of Siberian cold, and hurl the whole lot at the Arctic Circle.
 Bam.
 The perfect adventure….

 Setting this baby up was another seemingly impossible feat and meant a crash course in motorbikes and extreme cold.
 It also meant doing a Test Run in February 2011.
 You can read all about this in the August 2012 edition of Motorcycle Monthly.

 Here’s a video of our Test Run, in February 2011

 Black C90: around the Black Sea by moped

 You can read all about this here.

 Since 2006 I’ve been on the Royal Geographical Society’s Overland Expedition Panel, speaking at their Explore conference in London every November.
-I’ve also consulted a myriad adventurers on everything from visas to sponsorship, fundraising, PR, filming, routes, vehicle modifications, equipment and border crossings.
+I’ve also consulted myriad adventurers on everything from visas to sponsorship, fundraising, PR, filming, routes, vehicle modifications, equipment and border crossings.

 If you’re setting off on an expedition or adventure and want a bit of guidance, feel free to drop me a line.
 I’m happy to give email advice for free.
 However, for those wanting longer face to face consultations I’m afraid I do charge, either in hard cash or tea at Claridges.